ryantm/ryantm.com/src/blog/add-on-habit-mobilization-at-meetings.md

+# add on habit mobilization at meetings {#add-on-habit-mobilization-at-meetings}
 %p
   When you are at a meeting is one of the perfect times to work on mobilizing sticky tissue in your body.
 Usually at a meeting you need